core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

    - The Recipient Key is derived as the key K in step 3 of {{sssec-use-deterministic-requests-client-req}}, with the hash H retrieved at the previous step.

-5. The server verifies the request using the pairwise mode of Group OSCORE, as defined in Section 9.4 of {{I-D.ietf-core-oscore-groupcomm}}, using the Recipient Context from step 4, with the following differences.
+5. The server verifies the request using the pairwise mode of Group OSCORE, as defined in {{Section 9.4 of I-D.ietf-core-oscore-groupcomm}}, using the Recipient Context from step 4, with the following differences.

    - The server does not perform replay checks against a Replay Window (see below).